-William was a skilled engineer having served his apprentice with the W. Heap & Company in Ashton-Under-Lyne, a small suburb, a few miles from the centre of Manchester.
+William was a skilled engineer specialising in his small steam engines that were powering machinery across the empire.
+William Jones had served his apprentice with the W. Heap & Company in Ashton-Under-Lyne, a small suburb, a few miles from the centre of Manchester.

-little like me for he was spellbound with the new fangled contraptions.
+little like me for he was spellbound with new fangled contraptions.

-He took them apart, found their weaknesses, then rebuilt them.
-He knew
+He took them apart, found their weaknesses, then rebuilt,

 there was big money to be made in sewing machines and Britain was ready.

 He also knew he could undercut the expensive imports of the time.